LionelR/pivot_it/README.md

 ==============

-A command line tool useful for pivoting a CSV file.
+A command line tool useful for pivoting CSV files.

 ### Requirements
 Packages: Just Click.
-So simple...
+So simple

 Python: Python3 is great (not tested with 2)

 ### Installation

-After that, you can download the source code and install it
+Download the source code and install it

 ```
 git clone https://github.com/LionelR/pivot_it.git